 If it is not possible for you to have a wired connection, then the next best solution is purchasing a dual band router.
 Most wireless devices are primarily used on the 2.4GHz frequency so this can easily cause interference with other things within your household.
 The dual band router can use both 2.4GHz and 5 GHz frequencies resulting in a more stable connection while you are gaming online.
 The new line of wireless routers known as 802.11 ac are boasting even faster connection speeds and although I still believe wired is better, the gap between wireless vs wired connections are definitely starting to close in on each other.

 When you start a match, you may be inviting players to come and play with you.
-Sometimes you might even start a room and invite player to come into it.
+Sometimes you might even start a room and invite players to come into it.
 When you do this, you become the HOST and the other players become the CLIENT.
-As the host, you are given the responsibility of sharing some of your connection with the other players requiring some of your bandwith to be used in the process.
-If you know that your bandwith isn’t great, then it may be best to regulate the duties to the player with the best connection available.
+As the host, you are given the responsibility of sharing some of your connection with the other players requiring some of your bandwidth to be used in the process.
+If you know that your bandwidth isn’t great, then it may be best to regulate the duties to the player with the best connection available.

 Another big factor when trying to get the best connection is location.
 You may be saying “Duh that’s obvious” but often times you are not going to be able to determine an individuals location or their ping when you go online.
 Doing things like checking to see if there is an option for region searching is very important to how well your matches are going to be when you start to play with someone.
 Doing a ping test before you play a match is often the best way of finding out what sort of signal you have for each region.
 You can get a guesstimate of how strong your ping is going to be by going to ping-test.net.
 If you ever feel the need to get a more accurate reading and your opponent is trustworthy then there is a way that you can ping them through your computer’s operating system.(different for each operating system).
 I have added a link in the section below that will show you how to go about doing this.